PHart3/2-groups-agda/Two-groups/README.md

   obtain an equality between the two (2,1)-categories in question by way of univalence (`Equality-main.agda`).
 This equality relies on the fact that every biequivalence between quasi-univalent bicategories is fully-faithful, which we prove in `../Bicats/`.

-## Manual Type-Checking

-1. Install Agda 2.6.4.3.
-2. Install the stripped, modified HoTT-Agda library under `../HoTT-Agda`.
-3. Type-check the file `Grp-Type-biequiv/Biequiv-main.agda`.

-The type-checking of this file is very intensive.
-We have verfied that the type-checker finishes successfully on the following machine:

-*macOS Sequoia 15.4.1, Apple M1 chip, 16 GB of RAM*

-The type-checking takes about 165.2 minutes in total.
-(See [stats.md](stats.md).)
-Note that macOS, unlike Linux, dynamically alters the size of the swap space as the process runs.
-This is crucial because the type-checking uses as much as 29 GB of physical memory.
-Therefore, you will need to increase your machine's swap space if you have under 29 GB of available RAM.

 ## License